opf/openproject/docs/release-notes/10/10-0-0/README.md

 # OpenProject 10.0

 OpenProject 10 introduces drag and drop ordering of work packages in the work package table and Gantt view.
 The project overview dashboard has been completely rewritten to provide a modern and flexible overview of the project.
 In addition, work package description and custom fields now have task lists you can create and manage within the CKEditor5 WYSIWYG editor.
 A new card view on the work package page provides quick overview of the tasks.
-Users of the Cloud and Enterprise edition benefit from graphs which can be included in the project overview page.
+Users of the Enterprise cloud and Enterprise on-premises benefit from graphs which can be included in the project overview page.

 Read below to get a detailed overview of what is new in OpenProject 10.